ministryofjustice/analytics-platform-control-panel/doc/running.md

 making sure that tasks are only received by your locally running celery worker.

-### Compile Sass and Javascript
+### Compile Sass and JavaScript

 Before the first run (or after changes to static assets), you need to compile and collate the static assets.

-Static assets are compiled with Node.JS v18.12.0+
+Static assets are compiled with Node.js v18.12.0+

 ```sh
 npm install